Connect with us

 First professional goal?

 It was for against in 2008.
-It put us 2-0 up in a 3-2 win and I remember I dedicated it to because he'd just been involved in a really bad car crash.
+It put us 2-0 up in a 3-2 win and I remember I dedicated it to Darren Way because he’d just been involved in a really bad car crash.

 He ended up retiring after the accident unfortunately.